shashwat1002/shor_algo/report.md

 One thing was clear to from the get go: any visualization we thought up should be rigorous as well as intuitive.
 This required to us have a very good grasp of the new paradigm before we could even start brainstorming.

+# Conclusion

+Our initial project proposal was an ambitious one, which we had known from the beginning, but it seems we had still grossly underestimating the scope of what we had undertaken.
+However, despite not being able to achieve a rigorous visualization of Shor's algorithm, we do not regret taking this up as our project, and learnt a lot and hope that product of our work is nonetheless useful to anyone entering the field.